-This Young Explorers Family safari can be extended to make a four night safari if you prefer.
-It can also be combined with another camp or two in Botswana to make a longer safari holiday.
+This Young Explorers Family safari can be extended by adding a few nights at another camp or two in Botswana.
+Making it a prefect for a longer FAMILY safari holiday…

-Note: The Young Explorers programme does not run between December and February as it is too hot and humid to successfully run active family safaris during this time.
+Note: The Young Explorers program does not run between December and February as it is too hot and humid to successfully run active family safaris during this time.

 Fly from Maun to Shinde Concession, 3 nights Footsteps Camp